 On 5 May 2018, the ECB announced the results of the Stress Test (ST) for the four Greek systemic banks, including Eurobank.
 Based on feedback received by the Single Supervisory Mechanism (SSM), the ST outcome pointed to no capital shortfall and no capital plan needed for the Bank as a result of the exercise.
 Going forward, the prime target remains the active management of NPEs, with the aim to substantially reduce their stock in accordance with the Bank's operational targets and taking advantage of the Group's internal infrastructure, the important legislative changes and the external partnerships that have taken or are expected to take place.
-As at 30 June 2018, the Bank has reduced its NPEs stock by $\in$ 0.8 bn since 31 December 2017 to $\in$ 17.3 bn, outperforming the respective target submitted to SSM by $\notin$ 0.5 bn (note 14).
+As at 30 September 2018, the Bank has reduced the stock of NPEs by € 2 bn since 31 December 2017 to € 16.1 bn which compares to a revised target of € 16 bn submitted to SSM in September 2018 (note 14).

-The Group's Common Equity Tier 1 (CET1) ratio stood at 14.8% at 30 June 2018, and the net profit attributable to shareholders amounted to $\notin$ 36 million ( $\notin$ 113 million net profit from continuing operations before restructuring costs) for the period ended 30 June 2018.
+The Group's Common Equity Tier 1 (CET1) ratio stood at 14.6% at 30 September 2018, and the net profit attributable to shareholders amounted to € 81 million (€ 172 million net profit from continuing operations before restructuring costs) for the period ended 30 September 2018.